 Georgia Law on Battery of an Unborn Child

 Georgia defines a crime as a battery when someone intentionally causes substantial harm or visible bodily harm to another.
 O.C.G.A. §16-5-23.1.
 Also, Georgia has their own statute for when that battery is committed upon an unborn child.
 Under Georgia law, an unborn child means a member of the species homo sapiens at any stage of development who is carried in the womb.
 O.C.G.A. §16-5-29.

 O.C.G.A. §16-5-29 states a person commits the offense of battery of an unborn child when such person, without legal justification, intentionally inflicts physical harm upon an unborn child.

 Penalty for Battery of an Unborn Child Conviction

-A person convicted of the offense of battery of an unborn child shall be guilty of a misdemeanor and will be subject to a penalty of fines, prison time, or both.
+A person convicted of the offense of battery of an unborn child in Georgia shall be guilty of a misdemeanor and will be subject to a penalty of fines, jail time, or both.
 It will be left up the discretion of the judge to determine the sentence.